 We are constantly surrounded by visual stimuli.
 And if you’re passionate about creating it and reflecting on its relevance and importance in today’s world, this is the perfect program for you.
 Art courses offer a chance to do both.
 If, as Abbe Dubes claims, "The first purpose of art is to touch us," a study of visual principles and the cultural and historical contexts for art production can deepen our responses and strengthen our ability to connect with others through original creations.

 Through this unique form of communication, students gain experience in using their creativity to express themselves and solve problems.
-Students pursing a major in Art may focus their studies in one of the following two concentrations.
+Students pursing a major in Art may focus their studies in one of the following five concentrations.